Overview

 Steps

 Check your units.
-If your glucose result is in mg/dL (common in the US) rather than mmol/L, convert it first using the Blood Sugar Converter.
+If your glucose result is in mg/dL, common in the US, rather than mmol/L, convert it first using the Blood Sugar Converter.

 Divide the result by 22.5.
-This constant normalises the score so that a HOMA-IR of 1.0 represents a reference level of normal insulin sensitivity.
+This constant normalises the score so a HOMA-IR of 1.0 represents a reference level of normal insulin sensitivity.

-Use the HOMA-IR Calculator to skip manual conversion and arithmetic.
+Use the HOMA-IR Calculator to skip the manual conversion and arithmetic.
 The HOMA-IR Calculator takes your fasting glucose and insulin values directly and returns the calculated score.

 Common Mistakes to Avoid